Alvee3120/alvee3120.github.io/_pages/about.md

 ---

-## Sumaiya Mahdiya Mahia
+## Md.
+Fazlah Karim Alvee

-I'm a Computer Science student currently pursuing a B.Sc. in Computer Science and Engineering at the International University of Business Agriculture and Technology (IUBAT).

-I'm presently completing my internship at Bahon Limited as a Network Planning Intern, where I'm gaining practical experience in data analysis, infrastructure strategy, and real-world network optimization.
+I’m a Computer Science student currently pursuing a B.Sc. in Computer Science and Engineering at the International University of Business Agriculture and Technology (IUBAT).
+I’m presently completing my internship at Simec System Limited as a Python Django Developer, where I’m gaining practical experience in backend development and real-world project implementation.
 I have a strong foundation in UI/UX design, enabling me to build intuitive, user-friendly, and visually appealing interfaces.

-My interests include developing dynamic, responsive web applications and exploring how AI-driven technologies—specifically Natural Language Processing (NLP) and Computer Vision—can enhance functionality and user experience, particularly within scalable system architectures.
+My interests include developing dynamic, responsive web applications and exploring how AI-driven technologies can enhance functionality and user experience.
 ---

 ### 🎓 Education